krishaamer/green-filter-research/research/literature/ai.md

 Networks (2016), Transformers (2015) until Large Language Models (2018).

--   @Singer2022MakeAVideoTG describes how collecting billions of images with descriptive data (for example the html *alt* text) has enabled researchers to train AI models such as ***stable diffusion*** that can generate images based on human-language
+-   @Singer2022MakeAVideoTG describes how collecting billions of images with descriptive data (for example the descriptive *alt* text which accompanies images on websites) has enabled researchers to train AI models such as ***stable diffusion*** that can generate images based on human-language.

 The Advent of Large-Language Models